 Today's ULCV lengths are not much longer than those of the previous generation.
 However, some existing berths still require additional length-a costly option.
-A less costly option, if practical, is to add a mooring dolphin beyond the wharf so the vessel can be located closer to the end of the wharf.
+Some less costly options, if practical, include:

-Some additional STS crane travel length on the wharf can usually be obtained with relatively little cost by installing more compact crane stops and relocating stops closer to the end of the wharf.
+Installing more compact crane stops closer to the end of the wharf.